florisvanvugt/teensytap/readme.md

 You can convert a WAV to C code that you can include directly into the Teensy program hence avoiding the need for the SD card.
 The code for this is [wav2sketch](https://raw.githubusercontent.com/UECIDE/Teensy3/master/cores/teensy3/files/libraries/Audio/examples/SamplePlayer/wav2sketch/wav2sketch.c).
 When you run it it will automatically convert all audio files in that directory to C code.

+Now trying to figure out a way in which the PC can send instructions for a particular trial to the Teensy.
+This should involve some very simple data packet, that will then send Teensy on its way to run the trial.
+I think I would like the Teensy to start in some kind of "listening" state, and then you send it the instructions for a trial and then it runs.
+It sounds best not to disturb the Teensy during the trial.